 2013 – Virginia settles with the Department of Justice to provide more community-based services for people with Intellectual Disabilities.
 Virginia decides to close its Training Centers, providing more opportunities for people to live independently in their own communities through organizations such as CR.

-2016 - CR's Day Program expands, offering Integrated Community Services to spend the full day in the community.
+2016 - CR's Day Program expands, offering Integrated Community Services to spend the full day in the community working on building job skills & other lifeskills.
+This expansionallows CRi to provide an array of services besides affordable housing.

 October 2018 - Community Residences evaluates Strategic Framework & launches a new brand & website to better serve the local community & beyond.
 Community Residences is now known as CRi, promoting choice, respect & independence for all.